What is the Credit Cycle Telling Us?

 Our view: For the time being, we do not expect geopolitics to have a material effect on the credit cycle.

-The details: Countries involved in war face idiosyncratic risks; however, we do not believe wars in the Ukraine and Middle East will have a substantial effect on global growth or inflation at this juncture.
+The details: Countries involved in war face idiosyncratic risks; however, we do not believe wars in the Middle East and Ukraine will have a substantial effect on global growth or inflation at this juncture.
 We are continually assessing this view as geopolitical situations can unfold in unexpected ways.

 Endnotes